Blackthorn (film): Plot

 The next morning, two female members of the posse come to the cabin looking for the Spaniard, and in the ensuing gunfight, Blackthorn is wounded, and Yana is killed.
 A heartbroken Blackthorn and the Spaniard leave with the rest of the posse not far behind.
 They set out across the Uyuni salt flats, hoping to reach the coast where Blackthorn can find a boat to take him home.
 Halfway across, the posse catches up to them, but Blackthorn and the Spaniard split up and are able to kill their pursuers and escape.

 When he reaches Tupiza, Blackthorn is treated by a doctor, who notifies former Pinkerton Detective Mackinley—now living a quiet life in Bolivia—of his famous patient.
 Mackinley confirms the man's identity.
 For years Mackinley claimed that the two bandits killed at San Vincente were not Butch Cassidy and the Sundance Kid, and now he will finally be proven correct.
 But after initially notifying the Bolivian army of the discovered outlaw, Mackinley changes his mind, returns Blackthorn's pistol, and helps him escape.
-When Mackinley later discovers that Blackthorn was involved with the Spaniard, he reveals the truth to him about the Spaniard and his pursuers.
-Apparently, the $50,000 the Spaniard stole was not from the powerful mine owner, Patiño, but from the mining families who recently took control of the mines.
-The Spaniard stole the money from "the people"—something Butch Cassidy would never have done.
-Although disgusted with Blackthorn's involvement, Mackinley does not betray him.
+When Mackinley later discovers that Blackthorn was riding with the Spaniard, he reveals the truth; the $50,000 the Spaniard stole was not from the powerful mine owner, Patiño, but from his former employees, whose cooperatives recently took control of all Bolivian mines.
+The Spaniard stole money from poor people—something Butch Cassidy would never have done.
+A horrified Blackthorn recalls his gun battles against the miner's posse but in a new light.
+Although disgusted by Blackthorn's involvement with the Spaniard, Detective Mackinley does not betray him.

 In flashbacks to those days when he and the Sundance Kid rode together, he recalls how his partner, being wounded and near death, asks for Butch to "do it," and so Butch regretfully and lovingly takes the life of his best friend.

-In the present, Blackthorn, distressed, tracks the Spaniard into the Andes, with the Bolivian army not far behind.
+In the present, Blackthorn, distressed, tracks the Spaniard into the Andes, with a Bolivian Army posse not far behind.
 When Blackthorn catches up with him and confronts him with the truth, the Spaniard does not deny it, saying the money he stole was indeed from the mine owners—just "different owners."
-Blackthorn shoots the Spaniard in the leg, and leaves him and the money for the Bolivian army, who soon arrive and kill the thief.
-The soldiers continue on with Mackinley until they reach a notoriously barren region, at which point the army commander leaves the detective alone and without a horse, as punishment for helping Blackthorn escape.
+Blackthorn shoots the Spaniard in the leg and leaves him and the money for the Bolivian army, who soon arrive and kill the thief.
+The soldiers continue with Mackinley until they reach a notoriously barren region where the army commander leaves the detective alone and without a horse, as punishment for helping Blackthorn escape.